+Below you will find links to FY22 tuition and enrollment projections for charter schools and sending districts.
 It is important to note some caveats that may affect the accuracy of these projections.
-While actual enrollment cannot exceed the projection reported by a given charter, enrollment at any specific school district may vary.
+While actual enrollment cannot exceed the projection reported by a given charter, enrollment by individual sending school districts may vary.
 Additionally, each sending district's tuition rate is a function of local spending and subject to change.
-Both districts and charter schools should allow for some margin of error when preparing their FY22 budgets.

-There are new, higher foundation budget rates in five areas: benefits and fixed charges, guidance and psychological services, English learners, and low income students.
-The rates have been increased by 1/6th of the gap between the FY21 rates and the final target rates.
+Higher foundation budget rates in four areas: benefits and fixed charges, guidance and psychological services, English learners, and low income students

 The number of tiers for the low income increment rates is increased from ten to twelve; districts with higher concentrations of low income students benefit from higher rates

-Below you will find links to workbooks housing the FY22 charter school tuition and reimbursements based on the frameworks above.
-These amounts will be used by the Department of Revenue in their preliminary cherry sheet estimates.
+Below you will find MS Excel spreadsheets with the most recent calculation of FY22 charter school tuition and reimbursements.
+These amounts will be used by the Department of Revenue in their cherry sheet estimates.